clbarnes/arbor/README.md

 # arbor.py

+An implementation of
+[Arbor.js](https://github.com/catmaid/CATMAID/blob/master/django/applications/catmaid/static/libs/catmaid/Arbor.js)
-A fairly honest reimplementation of [Arbor.js](https://github.com/catmaid/CATMAID/blob/master/django/applications/catmaid/static/libs/catmaid/Arbor.js) and related tools, for Python 3.7+
+and related tools, for Python 3.7+

 # Notes

-Tests of functions which run very slowly are skipped by default; use `pytest --runslow`
+Tests of functions which run very slowly are skipped by default; use `pytest --skipslow` to skip them, and `@pytest.mark.slow` to mark new tests as slow.

 # Contributing